Neppord/blog/wiki/category-theory-basics.md

 ### Composition

-If you have to Morphisms that share a common Object, one that is the endpoint of one and start of the other then there must be one (or possible to create one) that is the composition of both.
+If you have two Morphisms that share a common Object, one that is the endpoint of one and start of the other then there must be one (or possible to create one) that is the composition of them.

 `A->B->C` there must be one `A->C`.